Overview

 Enforcement & Fines

 Fines for non-compliance in Montana can reach up to $26,000 per violation in the strictest markets.
+With 2 high-enforcement markets, Montana is actively cracking down on unlicensed short-term rentals.
 Operating without proper licensing puts your property and investment at risk.

 FAQ